Mostly Resilient

 Project Management Specialists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Project management is holding up well because the heart of the work — building trust with teams, navigating office politics, making judgment calls under pressure, and being accountable when things go wrong — are things AI simply can't do reliably yet.
-AI tools are already taking over the more routine side of the job, like drafting documents, summarizing meetings, and flagging risks, which actually frees up project managers to focus on the strategic and people-centered work that really matters.
+Project management is holding up well against AI because the heart of the work involves uniquely human skills like building trust with teams, navigating office politics, making judgment calls under pressure, and keeping stakeholders aligned, and those things are genuinely hard for AI to replicate.
+AI tools are already taking over routine tasks like summarizing meetings, drafting documents, and flagging risks, which means the job is shifting rather than disappearing.

 Read full analysis